City Clerk's Office

-The City Clerk's office is responsible for various City functions and assists the City Manager with various forms of communication for Council.
-The City Clerk records the official minutes, prepares official documents approved by Council, processes contracts, prepares necessary documents requiring the City's official seal, posts all public hearing notices, and processes all Freedom of Information (FOIA) requests.
+The City Clerk's office is responsible for various City functions.
+Receives and processes all Freedom of Information Act (FOIA) request for City Hall.
+(Police related FOIA’s are processed by the Police Records Department).
+The City Clerk records the official minutes, prepares official documents approved by Council, processes contracts, prepares necessary documents requiring the City's official seal, posts all public hearing notices and processes all Freedom of Information (FOIA) requests for City Hall.

 The Clerk’s Office is also responsible for all elections functions such as registering voters, processing absentee ballot applications, hiring and supervising precinct workers, tabulating election results, verifying nominating petitions and conducting tests on the election program and equipment to ensure accuracy prior to an election.